 When you are bitten by a dog, any dog bite lawyer will agree that it is important that you document as much of the information about the attack as you can.
 Location, circumstances of the attack, witnesses, injuries sustained, medical reports and other details should be compiled.
 You also need to ensure you gain the owner’s information, including name, address and any other details you can.
 It helps to gain a police report of the incident, which police provide after being called on the scene of such an incident.

 To ensure your needs are covered through compensation you are due for medical expenses and other costs of your injuries, call an experienced dog bite lawyer.
-The attorneys of Cantor Injury Lawyers in Phoenix have extensive experience in dog bite attacks and will work for you to gain the compensation you deserve.
-Call Cantor Injury Lawyers at 602-254-2701 for more information and a free, no-obligation consultation regarding your case.
+The attorneys of Hirsch & Lyon Accident Law in Phoenix have extensive experience in dog bite attacks and will work for you to gain the compensation you deserve.
+Call Hirsch & Lyon Accident Law at 602-254-2701 for more information and a free, no-obligation consultation regarding your case.

 Fill out the form below to recieve a free and confidential intial consultation.